KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 description: For a long time I wanted to deepen my knowledge of Storybook, and thanks to a series of needs at work I finally had the chance.
 ---

 At our startup, UI testing was minimal.
-That was fine during MVP, but as the platform grew, so did the need for maintainability.
-That’s when I remembered this [talk by Kevin Yank](https://kevinyank.com/posts/help-storybook-is-eating-all-our-tests/) where he describes how Culture Amp used Storybook for nearly every test case.
+This was fine during MVP, but as the platform grew in size and userbase, so did the need for increased maintainability.
+A few weeks ago I remembered this [talk by Kevin Yank](https://kevinyank.com/posts/help-storybook-is-eating-all-our-tests/) where he describes how Culture Amp uses Storybook for nearly every test case.

-During the holiday season, my Project Manager scheduled a couple of weeks for technical debt, and I spent a few days implementing Storybook.
+During this last holiday season, my project manager scheduled a couple of weeks to tackle technical debt, and one of the things I had to do was implement Storybook into our existing codebase.

 ## What is Storybook

-Think of Storybook as a sandbox where each component lives independently.
-Instead of launching your entire Next.js app to test a button, you can preview and tweak it instantly in isolation.
+You can think of Storybook as a sandbox where each component lives independently from each other.
+Instead of lauching a whole Next.js app to test some UI components, you can preview them and tweak them in isolation.

 ## Adding Storybook to a Turborepo

-We chose Turborepo to manage our apps since they needed to share components, hooks, API calls, and providers.
-Turborepo gave us scalability, with a `packages/ui` folder for shared components and `packages/lib` for API configs, integrations, and utils.
+We chose Turborepo to manage our apps since we needed a shared ecosystem of components, hooks, API calls and providers.
+Turborepo gave us scalability with a `packages/ui` folder for shared UI elements and `packages/lib` for API configs, integrations and utils.

-We integrated Storybook as a new Turborepo app (`apps/storybook`), just like our main Next.js apps.
-This kept configurations isolated while letting us import from `packages` to build Stories.
+We set up Storybook as a new Turborepo app (`apps/storybook`) alongside our two main Next.js ones.
+This kept configurations isolated while letting us import from `packages` to build our Stories.

-Our first Story was for the `Button` primitive component:
+Our first Story was for the `Button` primitie component:

 ```tsx
 import type { Meta, StoryObj } from "@storybook/nextjs";